10 Year Background Check States: 39 States That Use 10-Year Limit (List)

 What states don’t share criminal records?
 For example, West Virginia is a closed record state, meaning they do not allow individuals to search public records for convictions.

-Knowing the answer to “how far back does a federal background check go” can provide individuals and employers with the necessary information to abide by the state and federal regulations lawfully.
+Knowing the answer to “How far back does a federal background check go” can provide individuals and employers with the necessary information to abide by state and federal regulations lawfully.

 The following table provides a list of all states that do not have specific laws prohibiting the length of time a background check can examine, a link to their background check laws, and the agencies that can provide the background check records.